pizza-programming-party/centralized-boilerplate.package/README.md

 # centralized-boilerplate.package
 Are you tired of copying the same old boring code when you want to make a new package?
 Well, stop it.
 Outsource your boring code to me, the boring code guy.
-If you occasionally check for package updates, you can continue to benifit.
+If you occasionally check for package updates, you can continue to benefit.
 Read more here: https://pizzaisdavid.medium.com/reducing-boilerplate-between-repositories-83157f253d01

 # How to use
 1. Add this package as a dev dependency.